KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

 </p>

 3) 4) & 5) Three adaptations are made to the SMPLify optimization procedure:
-   - the shape coefficients  are optimised globally over all images in a sequence leading up to the impact.
+   - The shape coefficients  are optimised globally over all images in a sequence leading up to the impact.
-   - temporal information has been included an error term to be minimized i.e. the sum of joint distances across adjacent frames.
+   - Temporal information has been included an error term to be minimized i.e. the sum of joint distances across adjacent frames.
-   - the interpenetration term (Pose prior 3) is replaced with a more recent approach which uses rays to detect self-intersection of outer surfaces of the mesh [[7](https://arxiv.org/abs/1901.08274)].
+   - The interpenetration term (Pose prior 3) is replaced with a more recent approach which uses rays to detect self-intersection of outer surfaces of the mesh [[7](https://arxiv.org/abs/1901.08274)].

 ![](/assets/images/SMPLifyAdaptations.png)

-6) Since the pose prior terms of the optimization procedure penalize unnatural human poses, and interpenetrations, which are likely to occur when a pedestrian is impacted by a car, the results may be conservative for frames in the impact phase i.e. predict less realistic poses.
-For this reason the weighting factors for the pose and shape terms in the optimization were relaxed in the final 100 (out of 1000) iterations of the procedure, in effect allowing for less natural poses upon impact.
+6) Since the pose prior terms of the optimization procedure penalize unnatural human poses, and mesh interpenetrations, which are likely to occur when a pedestrian is impacted by a car, the results may be conservative for frames in the impact phase i.e. predict less realistic poses.
+For this reason the weighting factors for the pose and shape terms were relaxed in the final 100 (out of 1000) iterations of the optimization procedure, effectively allowing for less natural poses upon impact.

 <p align="center">
   <img src="/assets/images/Ped-Pose-Config.PNG" width="500">